Tinche/uapi/docs/handlers.md

 #### Multiple Query Parameters

-To receive multiple query parameters, annotate a handler parameter with `list[str]`.
+To receive multiple query parameters, annotate a handler parameter with `list[T]`.
+When `T` is `str`, the underlying framework's result will be directly returned;
+otherwise the result will be structured into `list[T]` by the App converter.

 ```python
 @app.get("/query_handler")